LukeMS/keltor/rst/index.rst

 Hill and Mountain, Temperate Locations
 ***************************************

-This random encounter table should be used for travel within all the hills of the Middle Lands.
+This random encounter table should be used for travel within all the hills of the `Middle Lands`_.
 There are no mountains in the Middle Lands that are considered temperate.
 The encounter chance for this area is 1 in 8 and should be checked once a day.

 .. list-table:: Encounters: Hill and Mountain, Temperate Locations
    :header-rows: 1